Wollongong: Other sports

 Baseball has been played in the region with structured competitions conducted since 1938.
 The Illawarra District Baseball Association was the governing body from this year until 1991 when the Illawarra Baseball League was created.

 The Illawarra Junior Baseball League was inaugurated in 1984 to accommodate a growing number of juniors that peaked at around 950 players in 1995.

 Eight regional clubs from four Local Government Areas play in the I B L.

 A regional club, the Illawarra Flame Baseball Club, fielded teams in four grades in the New South Wales Baseball League Sydney Major League from 1994 to 2007.
 The first grade team made the Grand Final in their inaugural season.
 The Club won a total of four premierships while participating.

 The IFBC played their inaugural games against the All Kawasaki Baseball Club in August 1994 the games being the first sporting exchange between the Sister Cities, Wollongong and Kawasaki.

 The Wollongong Whales compete against Bondi Icebergs Winter Swimming Club, South Maroubra Dolphins Winter Swimming Club, Cronulla Polar Bears Winter Swimming Club, Maroubra Seals Winter Swimming Club, Coolangatta Surf Life Saving Club, Clovelly Eskimos Winter Swimming Club, Bronte Splashers, Coogee Penguins Winter Swimming Club and Cottesloe Crabs in the Winter Swimming Association of Australia Championships.

 Other popular sports in the Illawarra include golf, rock climbing, surfing, cup stacking, triathlon, ultimate frisbee and mountain biking.

 In the book Quidditch Through the Ages by J. K. Rowling, the Wollongong Warriors are listed as one of Australia's quidditch teams.
 They have a rivalry with the Thundelarra Thunderers, and are the inventors of the Wollongong Shimmy, a high-speed zig-zag move designed to confuse and distract opposing Chasers.
-Wollongong Warriors is now a real club in Australian Quidditch Association, a Muggle quidditch league.
+Wollongong Warriors were a real club in Quidditch Australia (now Quadball Australia), a quidditch league.

 Wollongong hosted the UCI Road World Championships in 2022.